khofstadter/bcmi-2-3-nf-sessions-appendix/README.md

 # Supporting Material for Neurofeedback Sessions

+Neurofeddback Sessions is project testing BCMI-2 with two participants.

+The commentary of this project is currently submitted as part of my doctoral thesis.

 This folder contains:
 - `\b` (3 NF sessions: filled in questionnaires, notes, plots, consent forms)
 - `\m` (same as `\b`)